dprgarner/deep-fried-tweets/README.md

 This will run the built version of the lambda in `./aws-sam` in a Docker container emulating the Lambda environment.
 The lambda function will need rebuilding on changes.

+**The `DeepFry` lambda does not work with `sam local invoke`**.
+This is because it uses a Layer hosted on an S3 bucket, which cannot be invoked locally in the AWS Lambda emulator environment.

 To prevent the locally-run lambdas from invoking downstream lambdas, set `DRY_RUN` to `true` in the env variables.

 ## Cleanup